The best video doorbells of 2021 | CNN Underscored

 The $199.99 Ring Video Doorbell 4 is an ideal option for renters or homeowners who might not want to make permanent modifications to their residences since it can be powered via removable batteries or a hardwired connection.
 And regardless of how you power the Video Doorbell 4, it offers all of the mainstay Ring features.

-The Doorbell 4 delivered clear and crisp video with audio to match when we viewed the stream in real-time or when alerts come through on our phone.
-We’re also pretty pleased with the quality of the alerts as the Doorbell 4 as we didn’t receive any erroneous motion alerts from something like a leaf blowing by.
-Instead alerts were properly triggered when a person appeared or when a package was delivered.
+The Doorbell 4 delivered clear and crisp video with audio to match when we viewed the stream in real time or when alerts came through on our phone.
+We’re also pretty pleased with the quality of the alerts, as we didn’t receive any erroneous motion alerts from something like a leaf blowing by.
+Instead, alerts were properly triggered when a person appeared or when a package was delivered.
 Video quality was nearly on par with the Pro 2 and other Ring doorbells as well.
 And like the Pro 2, the Doorbell 4 gives you pre-roll video of the moments before a motion alert is triggered, to better tell you the full story of whatever happened.

 Installation is simple, whichever method you choose.
 You can use rechargeable and removable batteries to power it, or hardwire it to your existing doorbell power and chime.
 It’s hard to estimate how long a battery will last on each charge, due to numerous factors such as motion alerts, recording frequency and so on.
 If there’s a standard outlet near where you’re installing the doorbell, you can purchase Ring’s Plug-In Adapter for $24.99 to keep the battery charged at all times.
 Alternatively, you can buy a second battery for $29.99 that you can have charged and ready to go.